krisbaranski/priority_grid/README.md

 Prioritizing methods utilizes the principles of importance and urgency to organize priorities and workload.
 Here are examples of approach:

-- ABC analysis,
+- ABC analysis
-- Pareto analysis,
+- Pareto analysis
-- Eisenhower Box...
+- Eisenhower Box
+- Priority Matrix
+- ...

 For more information follow this [link](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method)

-The method i implement is the **Prioritization Matrix**
+The method i implement is the **Prioritization Matrix** and it looks like image below

 <div align="center">